tohachan/remix-genai-template/README.md

 > [!NOTE]
 > **🤖 Cursor AI Optimized**
 > This template is specifically designed and optimized for **Cursor AI** development workflows.
-The Gen AI features, architectural rules, and automation work seamlessly with Cursor's AI capabilities.
-For other AI tools, the template will function as a standard Remix + FSD setup.
+The Gen AI features, architectural rules, and automation work seamlessly with Cursor's AI capabilities. **Other AI tools** can also benefit from the comprehensive rule set in `.cursor/rules/` - see the [manual usage guide](#using-cursorrules-with-other-gen-ai-tools) below.

 A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **Gen AI development** workflows with **Cursor AI**.